-This cross-sectional study enrolled individuals with spinal muscular atrophy (SMA) who were treated at our hospital between July 2019 and August 2022.
-The criteria for inclusion were as follows: (1) genomic characterization of 5qSMA, (2) under 18 years old, and (3) provision of informed consent.
-Individuals meeting the following criteria were excluded: (1) the presence of a concomitant illness or a recent history of acute illness, (2) previous spinal fusion surgery or the existence of metallic surgical implants, (3) received disease-modifying treatment, and (4) absence of DXA test results.
-The research protocol was approved by the Ethics Committee of Children's
+This cross-sectional study enrolled individuals diagnosed with spinal muscular atrophy (SMA) at our hospital between July 2019 and August 2022.
+The criteria for inclusion were as follows: (1) genomic characterization of 5qSMA, (2) age under 18 years, and (3) provision of informed consent.
+Individuals meeting the following criteria were excluded: (1) the presence of a concomitant illness or a recent history of acute illness, (2) previous spinal fusion surgery or the existence of metallic surgical implants, (3) receipt of disease-modifying treatment, and

-Hospital, Zhejiang University School of Medicine (2019-IRB-171).
+(4) absence of dual-energy X-ray test results.
+The research protocol was approved by the Ethics Committee of Children's Hospital, Zhejiang University School of Medicine (2019-IRB-171).
 Written informed consent was obtained from the participants' parent/legal guardians/next of kin to participate in the study.
-Figure 1 illustrates the process for patient selection.
+Figure 1 illustrates the process for selecting patients.